WaillyMohamed/OCTranspo-Delay-Predictor-Project/README.md

 # OCTranspo-Delay-Predictor-Project
-Utilizing machine learning in python and the gtfs-rt for OCTranspo data I am building a delay predictor to help learn the basics of machine learning in python.
+Utilizing machine learning in python and the gtfs-rt for OCTranspo data to create a Delay Predictor.

+Technologies:
+- Jupyter
+- Sklearn (RandomForestRegressor)
+- Pandas
+- Python
+- Anaconda